jreiche/aeo_radar/E_3_Sentinel_1_time_series_analysis.md

 >___
 >#### Question E.3-1:
-> *Visualize time series for the main five classes (forest, non-forest, plantation, water and built-up) and explain possible differences in VV- and VH-polarizations!*
+> *Visualize time series for the main five classes (forest, non-forest, plantation, water and built-up) in VV- and VH-polarization!*
 >
 >#### Question E.3-2:
 > *Which scatter mechanism(s) cause the high VH backscatter over forest (F) when compared to non-forest (NF) areas?
 Briefly explain the mechanism(s).*